 Autumn is a time for romance and spiritual relaxation.
 A time when the weather is no longer hot, but not too cold.
 Golden mean!
 A good period for long evening walks, relaxation and enjoying the natural beauty.
 The incredible blue of the sky and the delicate smell of dry leaves.
 Everything around is filled with some mysterious refinement.
 And at that moment the soul asks for rest.

-Here are the best places to visit in Europe in november(like city in Croatia as example), after which, you will always remember their beauty and greatness.
+Here are the best places to visit in Europe in november(like a city in Croatia as an example), after which, you will always remember their beauty and greatness.
 All cities listed in the rating, as well as possible, are suitable for autumn holidays.
 Give yourself an unforgettable journey into the world of fairy tales.

 Wide clear skies overhead, purple-golden lush trees and sunny warm weather are all the capital of Germany.
 At a time when other countries are terrorized by rain and non-flying weather, the weather in Berlin is wonderful for recreation.
 In November, the temperature reaches 15 degrees Celsius.

 On walks along the modern streets of Berlin, you can not stop.
 The city will drag you with its diversity and richness of entertainment facilities.
 Of course, Berlin is the second largest metropolis in the European Union.
 And there are more than 130 museums.
 Among them, it is worth visiting such as Charlottenburg Palace, museums in Dalem, Cultural Center in Tiergarten and others.
 Being in Berlin be sure to visit the Europa Center.
-Berlin is colorful and diverse, and it is undoubtedly worth it to see it in the dawn of autumn.
+Berlin is colorful and diverse, and it is undoubtedly worth it to see it at the dawn of autumn.

 In Amsterdam, autumn is truly golden and bright.
 A fabulous city filled with mystery and fun.
 Bicycles in the city at every corner and even roadside signs are installed specifically for cyclists.